 Convenience over security

-The easiest way to deal with Bitcoin is to buy it on an exchange (like Coinbase), then keep it on that exchange.
+The easiest way to deal with Bitcoin is to buy it on an exchange (like Coinbase – not a recommendation), then keep it on that exchange.

 An exchange is just a website, like your bank’s website, which you’ll log into with a username and password.
 You can create an account, swap your fiat currency for Bitcoin (by linking your bank account or debit card), then leave the Bitcoin sitting there.